bstrdmax/MaxwellVantage/development-tools/technical-guides/05-deployment-guide.md

 3.  **Test AI Features**:
     -   Navigate to the **Prospects Assistant**.
     -   Select a prospect and click **"Generate AI Analysis"**.
-    -   If the analysis loads successfully, your serverless function is correctly configured with the `API_K​EY`.
+    -   If the analysis loads successfully, your serverless function is correctly configured with the `API_KEY`.
 If you get an error, check the function logs in the Netlify dashboard.
 4.  **Test Airtable Integration**:
     -   Navigate to the **Projects Assistant**.
     -   Verify that the "All Projects" table shows a green "Live from Airtable" status indicator.
 If it shows "Using Mock Data", re-check your `AIRTABLE_...` environment variables.